d-lynch95/Portfolio-Project4/README.md

 - I was having issues with calling the time and date data to prevent double bookings.
 The code segment I was using was only calling the date data and not allowing any appointments to be made on the same days.
 I fixed this by adding the django Q to my code and combining time and date.
 This fixed the bug.

+- I was having issues with loading my images to the heroku deployment site.
+I altered some of the settings in the settings.py file and then added a {% load static %} tag on my index.html page and this fixed the issue.

+- I was also having an issue with loading a background-image file in the css file as cloudinary would not work with the css.
+I opted to use an inline style instead for the hero image on the contact us page and this fixed the issue"

 ### User Testing